hidwoc/jadu-mart/README.md

 ## Overview

 _**Jadu Mart** is an e-commerce website for my business Jadu Banchan.
 Admin users will be able to log into their account, create, edit and delete dishes.
-Customers will be able to browse all dishes, add dishes to their cart and place an order._
+Customers will be able to browse all dishes, add dishes to their basket and place an order._

 _**Jadu Mart** will not include any exchange of money._

 <br>